-In addition, given the high degree of self-regulation in Switzerland in the private banking and wealth management sector, the primary self-regulatory professional associations active in those markets need to be mentioned and include: (1) the Swiss Bankers Association; (2) the Asset Management Association Switzerland; and (3) the Swiss Wealth Managers' Association.
-Some of the codes of conduct and guidelines issued by those bodies have been recognised by FINMA as minimum standards for the relevant industry and apply to all firms active in the relevant fields, irrespective of their membership of one of the above-named industry bodies.
+In addition, given the high degree of self-regulation in Switzerland in the private banking and wealth management sector, self-regulatory professional associations active in those markets play an important role in the regulatory landscape.
+The following associations are the main actors in the wealth management industry: (1) the Swiss Bankers Association, (2) the Asset Management Association Switzerland and (3) the Swiss Wealth Managers' Association (VSV/ASG).
+Some of the codes of conduct and guidelines issued by those bodies have been recognised by FINMA as minimum standards for the relevant industry and apply to all firms active in the relevant fields, irrespective of their membership to one of the above-named industry associations.